This blog post was originally posted on June 5, 2017, and was updated on September 23, 2020.

 3. La Sitarilla

-This family-run restaurant is truly a hidden gem.
-It’s one of the best-quality tapas bars in Granada.
+This family-run restaurant is truly a hidden gem, and one of the best-quality tapas bars in Granada.
 We can’t get enough of their fantastic carne en salsa and delightful meatballs—even the french fries are enough to make any diner fall in love!

 Don’t be put off by La Sitarilla‘s seemingly small size, either.
 There’s a second dining room inside, providing plenty of space to enjoy tapas and drinks in lots of good company.